Plan for affordable housing at Fort Lawton in Magnolia cleared by Seattle City Council

-The Seattle City Council on Monday approved a long-delayed plan to redevelop unused Army land next to Discovery Park into open spaces and about 240 affordable homes.
+The Seattle City Council on Monday approved a long-delayed plan to redevelop unused Army land by Discovery Park into open spaces and about 240 affordable homes.

 The $90 million plan updated by Mayor Jenny Durkan in February calls for the 34-acre Fort Lawton property in Magnolia to be replaced by 85 studio apartments for formerly homeless seniors, 100 rentals for l0w-income individuals and families and up to 52 affordable homes for sale.